This vintage crazy cake recipe is made without any eggs, milk, or butter. The result is a rich, moist, fudgy, and absolutely delicious chocolate cake.

 - Pour water over all of the ingredients.
 Mix well with a fork, making sure to get all the dry mix that gets stuck in the corners.

 - Before baking, give the pan a couple of taps on the counter to help release any bubbles.
-Bake for 25-30 minutes, or until a toothpick inserted in center comes out mostly clean.
+Bake for 25-30 minutes, or until a toothpick or cake tester inserted in the center comes out mostly clean.

-- Serve plain, topped with powdered sugar, or frosted.
-If frosting, allow the cake to cool to room temperate before frosting.
+- Serve plain, topped with powdered sugar, or topped with your favorite frosting.
+If frosting, allow the cake to cool to room temperate first.

 Notes